Focus Drift

 3.4 Auto-Renewal

 Important: Subscriptions automatically renew unless auto-renew is turned off at least 24 hours before the end of the current period.
-Your account will be charged for renewal within 24 hours prior to the end of the current period.

 3.5 Managing Your Subscription